ryanczm/Flo-Energy/readme.md

 # Power Trading Firm - Technical Assignment (Trading & Portfolio Management Team)

 This repo is my solution to the take home technical assignment for a retail power trading company for a __power trading analyst__ role.
 My submission was well done and the best out of all the candidates (I was informed).
 However, the day before my presentation at their office, a senior employee (a software engineer) had requested to lateral into the role, taking the headcount, and I was rejected.
-Very bad luck.
+Despite this happening, they went ahead with the presentation, only choosing to inform me a day after.

 Given the effort put into this assignment: I am thus posting this for any power-trading related roles.
 The answers and code are in `answers.ipynb`.